robertdfrench/Cpp-Libraries/README.md

 The easiest way to get the source is by cloning this git repo:

     $ git clone git@github.com:calebwherry/Cpp-Libraries.git

+CD into the new directory and run make:

     $ cd Cpp-Libraries
     $ make